 If you experience discomfort, irritation, or wax buildup in your ears:

 - From time to time consider using an over the counter ear lubricant according to package instructions daily for a few days to help soften earwax.

 - Try an over-the-counter earwax removal kit to help soften and break up earwax in your ear.

-- If your symptoms don’t improve after a few days, see your doctor to rule out infection or major blockage.
+- If your symptoms don’t improve after a few days, see your doctor.

 Always remember, clean ears and clean hearing aids will help to ensure your devices keep functioning at optimal levels.
 Questions?
 Give us a shout, we’re always here to help!